You are here

 The Safe Kids Worldwide Research Department is currently accepting applications for an internship from current undergraduate and master’s students or recent graduates interested in public health or social sciences, who have a strong interest in child safety and child health initiatives.
 This is a hands-on, proactive internship where you will assist in research related activities and see that research translated into education efforts, news and other channels.
 Our organization is fast-paced and a can-do attitude is essential.
 The internship is a great opportunity to gain real world professional and public health experience.

-NOTE: Due to COVID, we anticipate that the entirety of Fall Term 2020 internships will be conducted remotely.
-We will be monitoring the situation for Spring Term 2021.
+NOTE: Due to COVID, we anticipate that internships will be conducted remotely until at least Spring Term 2021.
+We will be monitoring the situation for Summer 2021.
 Although the internship will be remote, interns will still be expected to adhere to a weekly schedule and to participate in routinely scheduled meetings and calls via digital channels (e.g, Microsoft Teams, Zoom).

 Depending on the research activities underway at the time, interns will have the opportunity to support the work of the Research Team in several ways, including:

 - Conducting background research and literature searches on a variety of injury risk areas, both for the U.S. and internationally